Blockaviation/Blockaviation-docs/source/index.html.md

 # Introduction

-Welcome to the Blockaviation API!
-You can use our API to access the Blockaviation API endpoints, which can allow you to search retrieve and prove authenticity of aircraft records.
+Welcome to the <b>Blockaviation API!</b> You can use our API to access the Blockaviation API endpoints, which can allow you to search, retrieve authenticated aircraft records for your application.

 We have language bindings in Shell, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.